riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/docs/ApiPolicy.md

 ## Why `/settings` Instead Of Generic Config Mutation

-- it matches the actual launcher usage pattern
+- It matches the actual launcher usage pattern
-- it makes settings ownership explicit
+- It makes settings ownership explicit
-- it removes arbitrary path-based tree mutation from the public API
+- It removes arbitrary path-based tree mutation from the public API
-- it allows parameter-specific validation and normalization
+- It allows parameter-specific validation and normalization
-- it is a cleaner long-term public contract than exposing internal state paths
+- It is a cleaner long-term public contract than exposing internal state paths

 ## Scope Rules For `/settings`